Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

 In most cases, this error is a result of removing an unused parameter reference from `mainTemplate.json`.
 To fix the error in such a case, remove the problematic output variable from the `outputs` section of `createUiDefinition.json`.

 Otherwise, the parameter will need be added in the `parameters` section of `mainTemplate.json` and referenced as necessary.

+#### Main Template Encoding Issues

+If you generate your solution package using a version of PowerShell under 7.1, you'll likely face encoding errors which cause issues within the `mainTemplate.json` file.

+The main encoding issue here will be that single-quote characters `'` are encoded into `\u0027`, and due to function references relying on single-quotes, this will break the template.

+To resolve this issue, it's recommended that you install PowerShell 7.1+ and re-generate the package.

+See [Setup](#setup) to install PowerShell 7.1+.